Modules

 $module avail

 versions with the name.
-This includes modules that cannot be loaded
+This list includes modules that may not be

 $ module spider cray-netcdf/4.9.0.1